-Sage Oak uses i-Ready as its local assessment for students in grades K-12 in math and reading.
+Sage Oak uses i-Ready as its local assessment for students in grades K-11 in math and reading.
 The test pinpoints a student's needs down to the sub-skill level.
-Ongoing progress monitoring shows whether students are on track to achieve end-of-year targets.
 Teachers and Education Advisors proctor the tests for their students.